 At Foxwood Academy our vision is to prepare our children very effectively for life.
-To foster applied Learning and Life Skills for children and young people with special educational needs (SEN) regardless of background and starting points and encouraging greater inclusiveness into a society of independent citizens.
+To foster applied Learning for children and young people with special educational needs (SEN) regardless of background and starting points and encouraging greater inclusiveness into a society of independent citizens.

 In our Academy, our Nature is to Nurture: Staff, parents and carers collaborate.
 We work towards the common goal of every student excelling and making academic and personal progress.
 We assist families to deepen their knowledge regarding ways they can support their child.